Large Scale Prediction with Decision Trees: Introduction

 \subsection{Prior art}

-We now review some of the past theoretical work on CART.
-The first consistency result for CART was provided in the original book that proposed the methodology \cite{breiman1984}, albeit under very strong assumptions on the tree construction.
-Thirty years later, \cite{scornet2015} showed asymptotic consistency of CART for (fixed dimensional) additive models with continuous component functions, en route to establishing asymptotic consistency of Breiman's random forests.
-This paper was an important technical achievement because it did not require any of the strong assumptions on the tree made in \cite{breiman1984}.
-Subsequent work by \cite{wager2015}, \cite{chi2020asymptotic}, and \cite{klusowski2020sparse} provide finite sample consistency rates in a high dimensional setting with exact sparsity, though under strong assumptions on the regression model and tree construction.
-Another notable paper \cite{gey2005model} provides oracle-type inequalities for pruned CART, though the theory does not extend to out-out-sample prediction.
+We now review some of the past theoretical work on decision trees, starting with CART in the regression setting, and then for C4.5 in the classification setting.

+\paragraph{Regression trees.} The first consistency result for CART was provided in the original book that proposed the methodology \citep{breiman1984}, albeit under very strong assumptions on the tree construction, such as a minimum node size condition and shrinking cell condition.
+Thirty years later, \cite{scornet2015consistency} showed asymptotic consistency of CART for (fixed dimensional) additive regression models with continuous component functions, en route to establishing asymptotic consistency of Breiman's random forests.
+This paper was an important technical breakthrough because it did not require any of the strong assumptions on the tree made in \cite{breiman1984}.
+Subsequent work by \cite{chi2020asymptotic, klusowski2020sparse, syrgkanis2020estimation, wager2015} provide finite sample consistency rates in a high dimensional setting with exact sparsity, though again, like \cite{breiman1984}, they operate under a set of conditions that may or may not hold in practice.
+Another notable paper by \cite{gey2005model} provides oracle-type inequalities for pruned CART, but the theory does not extend to out-of-sample prediction.